dmbarbour/glas/docs/GlasDesign.md

  * **assume:Q** - as assert, but with greater emphasis on static verification.
 Unchecked or infrequently checked at runtime.
  * **stow** - hint to move top stack value to cheap, high-latency, content-addressed storage.
 Subject to runtime heuristics.

 The set of annotations is openly extensible and subject to de-facto standardization.
-When a compiler or interpreter first encounters annotation headers it does not recognize, it should log a warning to resist silent degradation of safety or performance.
-Annotations are placed under 'prog' and 'note' headers because it's an open set.
+When a Glas compiler or interpreter encounters annotation labels it does not recognize, it should log a warning then ignore.

 *Aside:* Assertions are expressive and convenient for quick and dirty checks, but are difficult to statically analyze in a systematic manner.
 In contrast, types are restrictive but designed to support systematic static analysis.
 Glas systems should usually favor types.